Cedar Fair: Dick Kinzel era

-Matt Ouimet and Richard Zimmerman era
+Matt Ouimet era

 On June 20, 2011, Cedar Fair announced that long term CEO Dick Kinzel would retire on January 3, 2012, and that Matt Ouimet would take his spot as the CEO of Cedar Fair.
 Ouimet had been employed by The Walt Disney Company for 17 years, including serving as president of Disney Cruise Line and president of the Disneyland Resort.
 He officially became CEO on January 3.
 Cedar Fair launched new websites for their parks in 2012 as well as a new marketing campaign, Thrills Connect.

 On November 20, 2012, Cedar Fair announced it had sold its Knott's Soak City: San Diego location to SeaWorld Parks & Entertainment.
 About nine months later, Cedar Fair announced it had sold its Knott's Soak City: Palm Springs location to CNL Lifestyle Properties.
+Cedar Fair's portfolio, according to an SEC report filed in 2013, contained eleven amusement parks, four outdoor water parks, one indoor water park, and five hotels.

 On September 5, 2016, Cedar Fair closed Wildwater Kingdom, the last operating part of the former Geauga Lake & Wildwater Kingdom.
 A portion of the land that once contained both properties has since been redeveloped.

+Richard Zimmerman era

 On October 4, 2017, Cedar Fair announced that Ouimet would step down as CEO and be succeeded by COO Richard Zimmerman on January 1, 2018.
 Ouimet would remain with the company, taking the newly created position of executive chairman of the board of directors.

 On March 27, 2019, Cedar Fair announced it was purchasing the land occupied by California's Great America from the City of Santa Clara.
 The 112 acres beneath the park cost $150 million.
 Cedar Fair had been previously leasing the land from the County of Santa Clara for 6 to 7 million per year.

-In April, 2019, Cedar Fair announced a partnership with Feld Entertainment to bring a Monster Jam Thunder Alley Area to select Cedar Fair parks.
+In April 2019, Cedar Fair announced a partnership with Feld Entertainment to bring a Monster Jam Thunder Alley Area to select Cedar Fair parks.

 On June 13, 2019, it was announced that Cedar Fair had signed a $261 million deal with Schlitterbahn Waterparks and Resorts to buy their Galveston and New Braunfels locations, with the option to buy Schlitterbahn Kansas City for an additional $6 million, and the rights to the Schlitterbahn name.

 On July 2, 2019, it was announced that Cedar Fair had acquired the Sawmill Creek Resort in Huron, Ohio.
 The property cost $13.5 million.

+In October 2019, Six Flags offered to buy Cedar Fair for $4 billion, however the offer was turned down.